 - Search for

-Harness, select Harness in the results list, and then select Add to add the application to your list of managed SaaS apps in Azure AD.
+Harness, select Harness in the results list, and then select Add to add the application to your list of managed SaaS apps in Microsoft Entra ID.

 In your Azure portal, under Azure services, select Azure Active Directory.